maksik997/MagnesiumAutoClicker/README.md

 # Magnesium Auto Clicker

+## Note:

+Further development of this project is currently being migrated to the [Gitlab](https://gitlab.com/magzico/MagnesiumAutoClicker).

+As soon as there is new update link above will become available.

 ## Description:
 Easy application for *"auto-clicking"*.
 You can set the interval, mouse button, click type and click position in the application.